nmshd/documentation/_docs_operate/configuration.md

   **ApiKey**

-  The ApiKey authentication provider is used to authenticate the request to the webhook using an API key.
+  The ApiKey authentication method is used to authenticate the request to the webhook using an API key.
 The Connector will send the API key as part of the request using a header.
 The ApiKey authentication is configured using the following parameters:

   - **type** `"ApiKey", required`

-    The type of the authentication provider.
+    The type of the authentication method.

   - **headerName** `string, default: "x-api-key"`